 Understanding the California Assessment of Student Performance and Progress (CAASPP) Student Score Reports

 The Student Score Report includes results from the Smarter Balanced English Language Arts/Literacy and Mathematics tests, which reflect California’s rigorous academic standards.
 These tests include a wide range of questions and include tasks that ask students to explain how they solved problems.
 These tests also allow students to demonstrate analytical writing and critical thinking as well as their knowledge of facts.
 To learn more about these tests, visit the California Department of Education CAASPP Summative Assessments Web page.

 Student Score Report Sample

 The following is a sample Student Score Report presented for illustrative purposes.
 Content differs for each grade.

 Overall Scores as Bar Graphs

 (2 and 5) This portion indicates the student’s overall scores and corresponding achievement level displayed in a bar graph.
 The most recent result is highlighted.
-If the student took the Smarter Balanced tests last year, the student’s scores from the previous grade are also displayed.
-(Note: The Student Score Reports for students in grades three and eleven only show one year of results, as these students did not take a Smarter Balanced tests last year.)
+If the student took the Smarter Balanced tests in previous years, the student’s scores from those grades are also displayed.
+For example, Matthew took the tests in grades three, four, and five, so the scores for all three years are displayed.
+(Note: The Student Score Report for students in grades three and eleven only show one year of results, as these students did not take Smarter Balanced tests during the previous two years.)

 The Student's Performance within a Claim (Area)